 My husband was waiting in the car and I completely forgot about him.
-She started to introduce me to many people, we had a sort of meeting and suddenly I saw popping up from the door the head of my husband, looking for me.
-He waited in the car more than a hour.
+She started to introduce me to many people, we had a sort of meeting and suddenly I saw popping up from the door the head of my husband's head, looking for me.
+He waited in the car for more than a hour.

-Already after this few stories you can try to picture Veronica: a bit crazy, tiny women in her late 60ties, full of contagious energy.
+Already after these few stories you can try to picture Veronica: a bit crazy, tiny woman in her late 60ties, full of contagious energy.
 She speaks about what she did as it was the most obvious thing in the world: „I just asked the man in the market...”
 And this is just the beginning.

-This is how I started, being volunteer in a children hospital.
+This is how I started, being a volunteer in a children hospital.
 At the same time I left my CV in different schools.
-I got the position as sociology teacher in an institute for gym teacher.
+I got the position as sociology teacher in an institute for gym teachers.
 Sociology with their students, Monday morning, 7.30 am...
 Just imagine.
 But destiny...
-4.30, the first day of work my husband took me to the bus station, after few changes I reached the place.
-All boys waited for me sleeping.
+4.30, the first day of work my husband took me to the bus station, after a few changes I reached the place.
+All the boys waited for me to sleep.
 But on the way I saw a very peculiar building and I asked the bus driver:

 - What is that?

 Very interesting.
 On the way back I went out of the bus and got to the prison.
 I said: